 Once the prompt appears, release the control handle to off and press the confirm button (shown to right) to reset the limit switch.
 The luffing jib can then be raised.

 Rated Capacity Limit

 This software limit stops the hoist in the raise direction if the crane's rated capacity is exceeded.
+See Table 3-2 for bypass exceptions and conditions.

 Minimum Bail Limit